twonote/radosgw-admin4j/README.md

 ```

 ## One more thing: Radosgw setup
-To kick off, you need one ready to use radosgw instance and one radosgw account with proper admin capabilities.
+To kick-off, you need one ready to use radosgw instance and one radosgw account with proper admin capabilities.
 Follow the guide below to have a radowgw setup then you can fire the example code.

 ### “I do not have a radosgw setup currently”
-You could refer the [Ceph official manual](http://docs.ceph.com/docs/master/start/) to setup a Ceph cluster with radosgw *quickly*.
-In fact, it is not a piece of cake if you do not familiar with Ceph.
+You could refer to the [Ceph official manual](http://docs.ceph.com/docs/master/start/) to set up a Ceph cluster with radosgw *quickly*.
+It is not a piece of cake if you do not familiar with Ceph.
 Things will be easier if you have **docker** in your environment.
-To setup a setup instance with an admin account powered by the [Ceph daemon image](https://hub.docker.com/r/ceph/daemon/), follow instructions below:
+To set up a standalone instance with an admin account powered by the [Ceph daemon image](https://hub.docker.com/r/ceph/daemon/), follow the instructions below:
 ```
-$ sudo docker rm -f rgwn; rm -rf /etc/cephn rgwn.log; sudo docker run -d -p 80:80 -v /etc/cephn/:/etc/ceph/ -e CEPH_DEMO_UID=qqq -e CEPH_DEMO_ACCESS_KEY=qqq -e CEPH_DEMO_SECRET_KEY=qqq -e  RGW_CIVETWEB_PORT=80  -e NETWORK_AUTO_DETECT=4 --name rgwn ceph/daemon:v4.0.1-stable-4.0-nautilus-centos-7 demo;
+$ docker run -d -p 80:8080 -v /etc/ceph/:/etc/ceph/ -e CEPH_DEMO_UID=qqq -e CEPH_DEMO_ACCESS_KEY=qqq -e CEPH_DEMO_SECRET_KEY=qqq -e NETWORK_AUTO_DETECT=4 --name rgw ceph/daemon:v5.0.4-stable-5.0-octopus-centos-8 demo
 ```

 Note that port 80 should be available.

+It takes about two minutes to initialize the Ceph cluster.
 Check the setup succeeded by the following command:
 ```
-$ timeout 60 bash -c "until docker logs rgwn &> rgwn.log && grep SUCCESS rgwn.log; do sleep 1; done"
+$ timeout 120 bash -c "until docker logs rgw &> rgw.log && grep SUCCESS rgw.log; do sleep 1; done"
 ```

-Once the above procedure is done, you can now run radosgw-admin4j tests without any config on the client side, since the [default config](https://github.com/twonote/radosgw-admin4j/blob/master/src/test/resources/rgwadmin.properties) is meet the case.
+Once the above procedure is done, you can now run radosgw-admin4j tests without any config on the client-side, since the [default config](https://github.com/twonote/radosgw-admin4j/blob/master/src/test/resources/rgwadmin.properties) is meet the case.
 Run tests by:
 ```
 $ git clone https://github.com/twonote/radosgw-admin4j.git
 $ cd radosgw-admin4j